caikit/caikit-nlp/parameter_selection.md

     - **Accepted values**: `PROMPT_TUNING` and `MULTITASK_PROMPT_TUNING`
     - **Default**: `PROMPT_TUNING`
 - `num_epochs`: (int)
+    - The number of epochs is the number of complete passes through the training dataset.
     - quality depends a lot on number of epochs.
     - **Expose to end user recommendation**: True
     - Accepted values: any positive int
-    - **Default**: 50
+    - **Default**: 20
-    - NOTE: defaults might also differ based on `base_model`
 - `verbalizer`
     - Verbalizer template to be used for formatting data at train and inference time.
-This template may use brackets to indicate which fields from the data model `TrainGenerationRecord` should be rendered.
+This template may use brackets to indicate where fields from the data model TrainGenerationRecord must be rendered.
+Default: "{{input}}", i.e., the raw text.
     - **Default**: "{{input}}", i.e., the raw text.
     - **Expose to end user recommendation**: True
 - `batch_size`:
+    - The batch size is a number of samples processed before the model is updated.
     - **Default**: 8
-    - **Expose to end user recommendation**: False
+    - **Expose to end user recommendation**: True
-- `max_length`:
+- `max_source_length`:
-    - Max length of sequences being considered.
-Currently this limit is used for both the input sequence and the output sequence.
+    - Max length of input sequences being considered.
     - **Default**: 256.
+    - **Expose to end user recommendation**: True
+- `max_target_length`:
+    - Max length of target sequences being predicted.
+Default: 128.
+    - **Default**: 128
-    - **Expose to end user recommendation**: False
+    - **Expose to end user recommendation**: True
-    - Could be configurable per model.

 - `tuning_config.num_virtual_tokens`:
     - Number of virtual tokens to be used for training.
-    - **Default**: 20 (might depend on `base_model` and `tuning_type`)
+In prompt tuning we are essentially learning the embedded representations for soft prompts, which are known as virtual tokens, via back propagation for a specific task(s) while keeping the rest of the model is fixed. `num_virtual_tokens` is the number of dimensions for these virtual tokens.
+    - **Expose to end user recommendation**: True (default to be set by application layer end)
-    - This should correspond to available source prompt, if source prompt exists, i.e a user need to select number of virtual token as per the source prompt available, in case they want to use MPT source prompts.
+    - This should also correspond to available source prompt, if source prompt exists, i.e a user need to select number of virtual token as per the source prompt available, in case they want to use MPT source prompts.

 - `tuning_config.prompt_tuning_init_method`:
     - Could be: `RANDOM`, `TEXT`, `ONLY_SOURCE_SHARED` and `AVERAGE_SOURCE`
     - `TEXT` requires `tuning_config.prompt_tuning_init_text` to be set
     - `ONLY_SOURCE_SHARED` and `AVERAGE_SOURCE` requires `tuning_config.prompt_tuning_init_source_model` to be set and source prompt model to be available for the given `base_model`
     - **Default**: `RANDOM`
-    - **Expose to end user recommendation**: False (TBD)
+    - **Expose to end user recommendation**: True
+        - Only `RANDOM`, `TEXT` and `AVERAGE_SOURCE` to be exposed where `AVERAGE_SOURCE` is only applicable for tuning method is `MULTITASK_PROMPT_TUNING`
 - `tuning_config.prompt_tuning_init_text`:
     - Initialization text to be used **IF**  `tuning_config.prompt_tuning_init_method` is set to `TEXT` otherwise this will be ignored.
     - **Default**: NO Default.